 Often: Repetitive hand motion (such as typing), walking.

 Bachelor’s degree in a related field plus two years of related experience or equivalency.
 Demonstrated human relations and effective communication skills also required.

 Applicants must demonstrate the potential ability to perform the essential functions of the job as outlined in the position description.

-The ideal candidate will have a Master’s or higher degree in the field of education.
-Other preferences include teaching certification; advanced proficiency in Chinese; demonstrated familiarity with K-16 second language curriculum development and program articulation; demonstrated familiarity with state level language policy development and implementation; experience developing and managing ongoing professional development projects ; experience conducting fidelity studies and curricular evaluation in K-12 classrooms; and experience managing proficiency assessment in K-12 contexts.
+The ideal candidates will have a Master’s or higher degree in the field of education and prior instruction or involvement in the State of Utah Bridge Program.
+Other preferences include teaching certification; advanced proficiency in Chinese (Mandarin); demonstrated familiarity with K-16 second language curriculum development and program articulation; demonstrated familiarity with state level language policy development and implementation; experience developing and managing ongoing professional development projects; experience conducting fidelity studies and curricular evaluation in K-12 classrooms; and experience managing proficiency assessment in K-12 contexts.

 Type Benefited Staff

 The University of Utah is an Affirmative Action/Equal Opportunity employer and is committed to diversity in its workforce.
 In compliance with applicable federal and state laws, University of Utah policy of equal employment opportunity prohibits discrimination on the basis of race or ethnicity, religion, color, national origin, sex, age, sexual orientation, gender identity/expression, veteran’s status, status as a qualified person with a disability, or genetic information.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities, and protected veterans are strongly encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.